codeheroics/pokemon-react/talk/presentation/slides-markdown.md

   {/* This is a comment in JSX and I hate it */}
 </div>
 ```
 * Is it functional?
 Is it Object-Oriented?
-Is it stuck between the two with no way forward?
+Is it stuck between the two forever?
-* The JS Fatigue Phenomenon
+* The JS Fatigue Phenomenon (far from exclusive to React, but still)

 --

 ### JS Fatigue

-React is simple, but the React ecosystem is huge and made of small pieces.
+React is simple, but small, so its ecosystem is huge and made of small pieces.

 **Webpack** *Flux* **Redux** *MobX* **Storybook** *Jest* **Sagas** *React-Router* **npm** *ES2015*+...